javrui/search-module/README.md

 ## 🚀 Basic usage

-The module provides two core abstract classes, *SearchProblem* and *Node*, which can be extended to implement custom search solutions.
+The module provides two core abstract classes, *SearchProblem* and *Node*, to  be extended to implement custom search solutions.
+You have to create problem-specific classes by inheriting from *SearchProblem* and *Node*.

-Create problem-specific classes by inheriting from *SearchProblem* and *Node*.
-In this example, the classes *Maze* and *MazeNode* handle maze-related logic.
+In this basic usage example, the classes *Maze* and *MazeNode* handle maze-related logic in a maze solving script:

 ```python
 class Maze(SearchProblem):